Towards Open-World Grasping with Large Vision-Language Models: Experiments

 \subsection{Ablation Studies}

-In out ablations we wish to answer the following questions: a) What is the bottleneck introduced by the segmentation model in the open-ended grounding performance?, b) What are the contributions of all of our proposed visual prompt elements?, and c) What is the contribution of the LVLM-based grasp planning and ranking in robot grasping experiments?
+In out ablations we wish to answer the following questions: a) What is the bottleneck introduced by the segmentation model in the open-ended grounding performance?, b) What are the contributions of all the different visual prompt elements considered in our work?, and c) What is the contribution of the LVLM-based grasp planning and ranking in robot grasping experiments?
 The grounding ablations for the first two questions are organized in Table~\ref{tab:Ground-Abl}, while for the latter in Table~\ref{tab:grasp-Abl}.

 \textbf{Instance segmentation bottleneck} We compare the averaged mIoU of our OWG grounder in a subset of our OCID-VLG evaluation data for three different segmentation methods and ground-truth masks.
 We employ: a) SAM \cite{SegmentA}, b) the RPN module of the open-vocabulary detector ViLD \cite{ViLD}, and c) the RGB-D two-stage instance segmentation method UOIS \cite{UnseenOI}, where we also provide the depth data as part of the input.
-We note that we did not optimize SAM hyper-parameters and the results tend to be oversegmented, leading in very cluttered markers for GPT-4v.
-This produces very low results compared to the other two methods, perhaps suggesting that SAM might not be the best option for RGB-D tabletop domains that we focus.
-ViLD-RPN and UOIS both achieve a bit above $70\%$, which is a $\sim 15\%$ delta from ground-truth masks, but still offer a robust baseline.
-We visualize several masks and subsequent LVLM groundings in Appendix C.
+ViLD-RPN and UOIS both achieve a bit above $70\%$, which is a $\sim 15\%$ delta from ground-truth masks, while SAM offers the best baseline with a $10.8\%$ delta from ground-truth.
+Implementation details and related visualizations in Appendix C.